kabbas570/kabbas570.github.io/_pages/cv.md

 I am working on AI-based Cardiac Image Computing to solve cardiac-related problems using segmentation.
 I am incorporating different innovations into Cardiovascular Imaging using multiple state-of-the-art deep learning approaches, including CLIP, Compositional AI, designing loss functions for segmentation, and Multi-Modal AI.

+**2-Research Intern** <br>
+June-2022-Present

+Developing AI-based approaches to segment corrosion on steelworks using images of transmission towers.
+The project aims to precisely predict the steelwork on various backgrounds and then estimate the proportion of the corrosion.
+The images are collected through drones, helicopters, and simulations (synthetic data) to train the algorithms.
+This project has been shortlisted for the IAM Asset Management Excellence Awards 2023 - UK and IET Excellence and Innovation Awards in AI and Robotics.

 **Graduate Student Researcher** <br>
 *Core Research Institute of Intelligent Robots, Jeonbuk National University, Republic of Korea* <br>
 I am working on different projects related to medical image processing and smart farming using state-of-the-art computer vision algorithms to solve problems like classification, object detection, depth estimation, and segmentation for precision agriculture and healthcare.
 The goal of my research is to design efficient deep-learning modules for real-time applications by reducing the